hyochan/expo-relay-boilerplate/README.md

 ## Motivation

 At React Conf 2019, React team have been announced experimental release version of React that supports [Concurrent mode and Suspense](https://reactjs.org/docs/concurrent-mode-intro.html).
-Because of this pattern is based on [Relay](https://relay.dev/en/), I also did research and practice for Relay.

-I introduce what I've practiced and provide this for easy start. **Especially**, For this is made with expo-web, It can be support universal layout.
+Since we believe the relay is future client for react and graphql, we've created a boilerplate to keep maintain our envronment and share with others.

+Also, bare in mind that this boilerplate is built on top of [expo](expo.io) to support universal platform (`ios`, `android`, `web`).

 ## Basic Concept